gh0stwizard/x11mirror-client/README.md

 to give you full information which may be interested in X11 development:

-1. [The X New Developer’s Guide][7] - main document about X11
+1. [The X New Developer’s Guide][7] - I would say that it provides an introduction to X11 world.

+2. [Xlib - C Language X Interface][16] - xlib documentation, the main
+document of X11 developer.

+3. [XCB API][17] - if you'll plan to create X11 applications from a scratch, the xcb provides a modern interface to X11 than xlib.
+You have to look on it.

-2. [fredrik's X11 Composite Tutorial][8] - a good tutorial for practice
+4. [fredrik's X11 Composite Tutorial][8] - a good tutorial for practice
 purposes.

-3. [A New Rendering Model for X][11] by Keith Packard - a good article which explains why and how RENDER extention was created
+5. [A New Rendering Model for X][11] by Keith Packard - a good article which explains why and how RENDER extention was created.

-4. [All articles by Keith Packard][12] - you have to read some of them too.
+6. [All articles by Keith Packard][12] - you have to read some of them too.
 A lot of details was told on Usenix Conferences and probably you will not find a place in Internet which explains X11 extentions in a simple way.

-5. [DAMAGE][9] - a document describes its API.
+7. [DAMAGE][9] - a document describes its API.

-6. [RENDER][10] - a document describes its API.
+8. [RENDER][10] - a document describes its API.

-7. `man xcomposite` - yep, manpage that describes its API.
+9. `man xcomposite` - yep, manpage that describes its API.

-8. [Everything curl][13] (pdf) - a wonderful book about CURL, also available [online][14].
+10. [Everything curl][13] (pdf) - a wonderful book about CURL, also available [online][14].

-9. [zlib Manual][15] - explains itself.
+11. [zlib Manual][15] - explains itself.

 [1]: https://github.com/gh0stwizard/x11mirror-server